Bird (1988 film): Development

-In the 1970s, Parker's friend and colleague Teddy Edwards shared his reminiscences of the saxophonist to Oliansky, who had wanted to make a biopic about Charlie Parker starring actor Richard Pryor.
+In the 1970s, Parker's friend and colleague Teddy Edwards shared his reminiscences of the saxophonist to Joel Oliansky, who had wanted to make a biopic about Charlie Parker starring actor Richard Pryor.
 The property was originally owned by Columbia Pictures, which traded the rights to Warner Bros. at Eastwood's instigation, in exchange for the rights to what would become Columbia's 1990 Kevin Costner vehicle, Revenge.
-There was a delay of a few years while the trade was completed, and by then Pryor had lost interest.
+There was a delay of a few years while the trade was completed, and by then Pryor had lost interest—nevertheless, Eastwood dismissed Pryor's involvement since the director would have felt obligated to include "gags" (in the screen story), to satisfy audiences' expectations.
 The film was eventually shot in 52 days for $14.4 million, not counting Eastwood's fee, although in interviews Eastwood sometimes said the film only cost $9 million to make.

-Eastwood, a lifelong fan of jazz, had been fascinated by Parker ever since seeing him perform live in Oakland in 1945.
-He approached Chan Parker, Bird's common-law wife on whose memoirs the script was based, for input.
-She gave Eastwood a collection of lost recordings she'd kept in a bank vault.
+Eastwood, a lifelong fan of jazz, had been fascinated by Parker ever since seeing him perform live in Oakland in 1946.
+He approached Chan Parker, Bird's common-law wife on whose memoirs the script was based, for input, and she lent Eastwood and arranger Lennie Niehaus a collection of recordings from her private collection.